Treedent/rt_pages_tree_icons/Documentation/Introduction/Index.rst

 .. important::

-    - This extension works from TYPO3 V7.6.0 to V9.5.99
+    - This extension works from TYPO3 V8.7.32 to V10.4.99
+    - For TYPO3 V7, use the 3.5.2 Version.
-    - This extension is provided with French, English, German, Italian and Spanish translations.
+    - This extension comes with translations in French, English, German, Italian and Spanish.

 .. _screenshots: